Docker

 Configuration Options

 • UI Port: Default is 5173 (or 80 inside container).
-Adjust if required
+Adjust if needed.

 • Chrome Debugging Port: Default is 9223.
-Required for browser communication
+Required for browser communication.

 Volume Persistence